shopware/admin-api-reference/docs/guides/quick-start/04-document-management.md

 # Overview

-One can use documents to send invoive, delivery note, packing slips, etc. Already defined document types can be fetched from :
+One can use documents to send the invoice, delivery notes, packing slips, etc. Already defined document types can be fetched from :

 ``` markdown
 GET /api/document-type